 Fallen leaves from trees.
 Can be from normal year round leaf drop, but mostly from deciduous trees in Autumn.

 - A great way to use up all those fallen leaves in Autumn.

-– Using native leaf little around native plants in a great way to mimic natural processes.
+- Using native leaves little around native plants is a great way to mimic natural processes.

-– Breaks down quick and is great for microorganisms.
+- Breaks down quickly and is great for microorganisms.

 - Clump together when wet and can get slippery and then dry solid.

 - Not very long lasting, and isn’t really available outside of Autumn.

 Can include a variety of different sized granules, colours and the way you present it.